North Carolina Tar Heels football: Bowl games

-North Carolina has played in 36 bowl games in its history with a record of 15–21.
+North Carolina has played in 39 bowl games in its history with a record of 15–24.

 Rivalries

 Duke

 The football rivalry between Duke and North Carolina began in 1888, when Duke University was called Trinity College.
 Trinity won the first game in the longstanding rivalry series.
 While the basketball rivalry between the two teams overshadows the importance of the yearly matchup on the gridiron, the football iteration has presented its fair share of classic games.
 The Victory Bell was introduced for the 1948 match-up, which North Carolina won 20–0.
 It became tradition for the school that has possession of the bell to paint it in the shade of blue of their school.
 The longest consecutive win streak in the series is a 13-game streak by the Tar Heels from 1990 to 2002.
-Carolina officially leads the all-time series 63–41–4.
+Carolina officially leads the all-time series 64–41–4.

 North Carolina State

 The first football game between the NC State Wolfpack and the Tar Heels occurred in 1894, and the Tar Heels won 44–0.
-The two schools played every now and then until the formation of the ACC.
-Since the two teams have been a part of the ACC, they have played every year since 1953.
-In the past few decades, the rivalry has been more highly contested than the Tar Heels rivalry with Duke.
+The two schools played a total of 42 games (31-5-6 in favor of the Tar Heels) until the formation of the ACC.
+Since the formation of the ACC in 1953, North Carolina and NC State have played every year and the annual contest has evolved into the biggest rivalry game in football for both schools.
 The 1998 and 1999 games were held at Bank of America Stadium, the Tar Heels won both games.
 The longest consecutive win streak in the series is 9 games, from 1943 to 1955 by the Tar Heels.

-In the 112 meetings between NC State and the Tar Heels, the all-time series is 68–38–6 in favor of the Tar Heels.
-Since the formation of the ACC in 1953, the Tar Heels hold the edge over the Wolfpack, 37–33, signifying the competitive nature of the rivalry.
+In the 114 meetings between NC State and the Tar Heels, the all-time series is 68–40–6 in favor of the Tar Heels.
+Since the creation of the ACC, the Tar Heels hold the edge over the Wolfpack, 37–35, signifying the competitive nature of the rivalry.
+UNC has lost the last four meetings to the Wolfpack.

 Virginia

 The Tar Heels' rivalry with the Virginia Cavaliers began in 1892, and is known as the "South's Oldest Rivalry."
 The teams played twice in the 1892 season, with the Cavaliers winning the first game and the Tar Heels winning the second.
 The two teams have played a total of 128 times, making the yearly matchup the fourth most played rivalry game among college football's major conferences.
-The all-time series record is 66–58–4, in favor of the Tar Heels.
+The all-time series record is 67–58–4, in favor of the Tar Heels.

 Wake Forest

-Wake Forest and North Carolina have met 110 times, with North Carolina holding a 72-36-2 series lead.
+Wake Forest and North Carolina have met 110 times, with North Carolina holding a 72–36–2 series lead.
 The first game between the two teams, in 1888, was the first college football game played in the state of North Carolina.
 The two teams met annually from 1919 to 2004 until the ACC created the divisional format in 2005.